What Are My Mesothelioma Treatment Options?

 Mesothelioma treatments may come with long recovery times and uncomfortable side effects.

-For example, if you undergo mesothelioma surgery, you’ll have to stay in the hospital for around a week after the procedure.
-You’ll also have months of recovery at home, during which you may not be able to carry out everyday tasks like work, house upkeep, and exercise.
+You will have to stay in the hospital for around a week after mesothelioma surgery.
+You will also have months of recovery at home and may be unable to do everyday tasks such as work, cleaning, and exercise.

 Are there any new treatments for mesothelioma?

-The latest developments in the treatment of mesothelioma often come from clinical trials taking place at top cancer centers.
-During mesothelioma clinical trials, doctors test new therapies with the hopes of curing this type of cancer.
+The latest developments in mesothelioma treatment often come from clinical trials at top cancer centers.
+During mesothelioma clinical trials, doctors test new therapies with the hopes of curing the cancer.

-Examples of emerging treatments for mesothelioma include photodynamic therapy, which uses high-intensity light to destroy cancer cells, and epigenetic therapy, which works to help cancer cells become more resistant to chemotherapy over time.
+Examples of emerging treatments for mesothelioma include photodynamic therapy, which uses high-intensity light to destroy cancer cells, and epigenetic therapy, which alters the expression of genes in histones to eliminate cancer cells.

 How much does mesothelioma treatment cost?

-Treatment for mesothelioma generally costs somewhere between $400,000 and $600,000.
-This figure does not account for related costs such as lost wages, at-home care, and travel and lodging expenses.
+The total estimated cost of mesothelioma treatment is around $402,000.
+This figure does not account for other related costs such as lost wages, at-home care, travel, and lodging.

-However, financial assistance such as private or government health insurance, VA benefits, and other mesothelioma compensation routes may help you lower costs.
+Financial assistance such as private or government health insurance, VA benefits, and other mesothelioma compensation routes may help lower costs.